 PCI also expanded its efforts to help llama farmers and their families increase the sale and commercialization of llama by-products by forming nearly 40 producer committees, which sell products that include leather purses and briefcases; fresh and preserved meats; llama fiber (wool) clothing; and finished handicrafts.
 These grass-roots groups have helped to foster new business skills and sources of income for MIS Llamas participants, particularly rural women, who have begun to travel to regional and national fairs to sell their products.
 Their ability to innovate and improve the quality of llama products has helped the “MIS Llamas” brand make a name for itself in the Bolivian marketplace.

-Each school participating in PCI’s school breakfast program creates a parent-teacher association through which parents donate their time to prepare the meals and learn about proper nutrition and ways to sustain the program long-term, including through engaging students in cultivating school based vegetable gardens and chicken farms.
+In partnership with local municipal governments and the USDA, PCI is reducing malnutrition rates and improving learning among rural Bolivian schoolchildren in the departments of La Paz, Oruro, Potosi and Cochabamba.
+By improving the capacity of schools to provide students with a daily hot meal, PCI’s school breakfast program helps alleviate students’ hunger, thereby enabling them to concentrate and learn during class.
+Each school participating in PCI’s school breakfast program creates a parent-teacher association through which parents donate their time to prepare the meals and learn about proper nutrition and ways to sustain the program long-term, including through engaging students in cultivating school-based vegetable gardens and chicken farms.
 Sustainability is a key component of the program; to this end, PCI has successfully equipped 49 municipal governments with the know-how to procure food from local markets, ensure proper storage and handling, as well as program monitoring at the school level.
 Today these municipalities continue to provide daily meals to over 110,600 schoolchildren.